C++ Protobuf

 u.ParseFromArray(ptr, size);

-SerializeToFoo returns false if the message is not initialized (a required field is missing).
-For proto3 there are no required fields, so the only failure mode in practice is I/O.
+SerializeToFooreturns false if message not initialized (required field missing).
+Proto3 has no required → only failure mode in practice = I/O. -

 5.2 Text Format

-A human-readable format useful for golden tests, configs, and debugging.
+- Human-readable format.
+Useful for golden tests, configs, debugging.

 #include <google/protobuf/text_format.h>